dwyl/learn-analytics/plausible/README.md

 You'll be prompted a screen suggesting you how to add the `Plausible` script to your website so your self-hosted `Plausible` server can get its data.
-For now, you can safely ignore this suggestion, because we're going to be doing it differently in our `Next.js` site.

 Click on `Start collecting data`.
 You will be redirected to the next page.